 Making sure you are well prepared for your quit date is one part of a solid plan to stop smoking.
 Plans for a quit date can look really different for different people, so the important thing to do is make it personal – this is all about you!

 Here are some ideas to get you started (take the ones that look good to you – leave the rest):

 • Clean and fresh: clean out your car, air out your house, dry clean your jacket and your favorite sweater.

-• Don’t go it alone: find someone to confide in for support – ask a friend, a family member, or join a group on becomeanex.org!
+• Don’t go it alone: find someone to confide in for support – ask a friend, a family member, or join a group in the community on becomeanex.org.
 Do something fun with someone who has a positive outlook on your quit date like: go to a movie, go for a bike ride, visit the library, try a new recipe, or take a class.

 • Make plans: get going on a project or activity – either something new, or maybe something you used to love but stopped doing because of your smoking.

 - Arts and crafts, painting or drawing, keep a journal, write poetry, do crossword puzzles, try a new sport, learn how to garden or meditate.